 They range throughout central-northern South America and are important residents of the Cerrado ecoregion.
-The shrublands and grasslands provide ideal burrowing substrate for these animals to escape the heat of the day and, more importantly, to avoid predators, since they are unable to roll fully into a protective ball unlike other armadillo species.
+The shrublands and grasslands provide an ideal burrowing substrate for these animals to escape the heat of the day and, more importantly, to avoid predators, since they are unable to roll fully into a protective ball, unlike other armadillo species.

-Cerrado is the largest savanna region in South America and biologically the richest savanna in all the world.
+Cerrado is the largest savanna region in South America and biologically the richest savanna in all of the world.
 It encompasses Central Brazil, northeastern Paraguay, and eastern Bolivia.
 Most of the cerrado is located on large plateaus ranging in elevation from 500–1,700 m.
 The climate is tropical seasonal.
 Average annual rainfall varies between 1,250–2,000 mm, and the average annual temperature ranges between 20°–26°C.

 The landscape is dominated by cerrado, savanna-like vegetation that grows on nutrient-poor, often deep and well-drained soils.
 The cerrado vegetation can vary from open field ("campo limpo") to a tall closed forest ("cerradão").
 Distinctive plants of the region include the pequi tree, whose fruits are a local favorite, deciduous trees Qualea grandiflora and Byrsonima coccolobifolia, and the timber tree Tabebuia ochracea.